 TWU’s SPCC plan includes the following:

-- Description of oil/petroleum product storage locations,
+- Description of oil/petroleum product storage locations

-- Description of secondary containment or other structural controls for oil storage locations,
+- Description of secondary containment or other structural controls for oil storage locations

-- Maps and tables indicating where an accidental release would migrate from the oil storage locations,
+- Maps and tables indicating where an accidental release would migrate from the oil storage locations

-- Required operating procedures,
+- Required operating procedures

-- Spill response procedures, and
+- Spill response procedures

-- Description of historic spills/releases.
+- Description of historic spills/releases

-- Spill PREVENTION is achieved through installation of required equipment, timely repair of malfunctioning systems, regular inspections, and good oil handling practices.
+Spill PREVENTION is achieved through the installation of required equipment, timely repair of malfunctioning systems, regular inspections, and good oil handling practices.
 Spill CONTROL is achieved through monitoring of leak detection systems, proper reporting, and ensuring containment systems are functional.
 Spill COUNTERMEASURES are achieved through quick spill response activities.

-If you observe a spill, leak or other release:
+If you observe a spill, leak, or other release:

-- Contact TWU DPS (940-898-2911 or x2911) if there is an imminent threat of fire or other life-threatening situation.
+- Contact the TWU Police Department (940-898-2911) if there is an imminent threat of fire or other life-threatening situation.

 - Identify the source of the leak or spill and attempt to stop the flow of material, if practicable without endangering yourself or others!
-If there is any question about your ability to respond safety, LEAVE THE AREA and instruct others to do the same.
+If there is any question about your ability to respond safely, LEAVE THE AREA and instruct others to do the same.

 - The SDS will list specific cleanup procedures and Personal Protective Equipment (PPE) for the material.

 - If the spill is beyond the capabilities of TWU personnel or equipment, contact EH&S (940-898-4001, ext.
 3) or FMC (940-898-3131), who will obtain outside cleanup assistance.

 - Place sorbent materials or drain covers to prevent oil from reaching navigable waters or sanitary sewer/floor drains.

-- Even if there are no drains nearby, sorbent materials should also be placed downgradient as necessary to contain spill/leak.
+- Even if there are no drains nearby, sorbent materials should also be placed down-gradient as necessary to contain spill/leak.

 - Contact EH&S/FMC for ALL spills outdoors, and for large spills indoors (generally greater than 1 gallon).
-Call EH&S during normal business hours (x2924); and the FMC Central Plant (x3170) during other times.
+Call EH&S during normal business hours (940-898-4001, ext.
+3) and the FMC Central Plant (940-898-3170) during other times.